openedx/edx-documentation/en_us/course_authors/source/cohorts/cohorts_setup_discussions.rst

 ================================================================

-.. note:: If you want all content-specific discussion topics in your course to be divided by cohort, you do not need to perform any configuration.
+.. note:: If you want all content-specific discussion topics in your course to be divided by cohort group, you do not need to perform any configuration.

 This procedure shows how to make all content-specific discussion topics in a course unified by default.
+When you complete these steps, any content-specific discussion topics that you add to your course are accessible to all students regardless of their cohort group.

 #.
 Open your course in Studio.